NCAR/DART/docs/pages/Getting_Started.md

 In this case, DART needs additional information for how to process these types.
 This will include code sections delimited by precisely formatted comments, and possibly module code sections.
-This code will be combined by *preprocess* to make a single observation definitions with only the desired observations.
+This code will be combined by *preprocess* to make a single observation definition file with only the desired observations.
 There are six such locations within `obs_def_XXX.f90` where a new forward operator should make changes to meet the interface of obs_def.

-:exclamation: *IMPORTANT:* as the code in these sections will be combined with the code of other observation definitions, the majority of the forward operator code should  be defined inside a separate module to keep variables and other private subroutines from colliding with unrelated routines and variables in other forward operator files.
+:exclamation: *IMPORTANT:* as the code in these six comment sections will be automatically combined with the code of other observation definitions, the majority of the forward operator code should be defined inside a separate module to keep variables and other private subroutines from colliding with unrelated routines and variables in other forward operator files.
 In other words, the code in the sections below should primarily call procedures from a separate module you define.

 There are six sections of code inserted into the `DEFAULT_obs_def_mod` for each of the obs_def modules that are requested.
 These are: